jostylr/math-parser/parser.md

 So I just want a simple parser example that will split things up using spaces and then tries to parse out arithmetic.

-This will be a Pratt parser.
-We will tokenize as we move along.
-So we first consume what we find to convert into a token.
-Then we use that token in the Pratt algorithm, figuring out its binding power, etc. and going through the loop, sending it to do whatever actions are in the action method of the symbol.

-This is heavily based on (copied!) from [crockford](http://javascript.crockford.com/tdop/tdop.html)

     var Parser = function () {